 Bolivia is no doubt the most unique country I’ve ever visited.
 The indigenous culture is very strong and the country feels so authentic.
-It has so much diversity and you can climb a 6,000-meter mountain one day and be in the Amazon the next.
-Bolivia is home to some of the best art in South America and some wild political history.
+It’s very diverse and you can climb a 6,000-meter mountain one day and be in the Amazon the next.
+Bolivia has some of the best art in South America and wild political history.
 You can relax in the UNESCO city of Sucre or take in the chaos in the world’s highest capital.
 Here are the most important things to know before traveling to the beautiful country of Bolivia!

 1. Smoking is Allowed Inside Bars

-In a return to the past, you can smoke inside Bolivian bars and nightclubs.
+In a blast to the past, you can smoke inside Bolivian bars and nightclubs.
 Be ready for your clothes to smell after a night out.

 2. The Exchange Rate for Dollars is very Good